pourmalek/covir2/README.md

 .

 1- Level 1 of directories || dates on which a new uptake of studies updates were created in this repo

+Note: After uptake 20210521, new uptakes are not listed below; they are visible as dated directories in the beginning of this page.

 [`20210521`](https://github.com/pourmalek/covir2/tree/main/20210521)